 1000 AB Amsterdam

 Sending banknotes and coins by mail is at your own risk and expense

 Always be on the alert and check a banknote before you accept it.
 You can check the authenticity of a banknote by using the simple feel, look and tilt method.
 This will reveal the different security features.
 There are also some nifty apps and special authentication devices.
 Read more about recognising a counterfeit banknote

 We record the number of counterfeits found

 Curious to know the number of counterfeit notes?
 Every six months, we publish the latest figures on counterfeits.
-In the first half of 2019 some 19,800 counterfeit euro banknotes were intercepted and registered in the Netherlands.
-This was 5% less than in the first half of 2018.
-Worldwide, the number of counterfeit euro banknotes fell to 251,000 in the first half of 2019.
-This was 16.6% less than in the same period of 2018.
+In 2019 some 38.900 counterfeit euro banknotes were intercepted and registered in the Netherlands.
+Worldwide, the number of counterfeit euro banknotes slightly decreased to 559.000 in 2019.
+This was 0,7% less than in 2018.
 In total there are more than 22 billion genuine euro banknotes in circulation.
 Therefore the likelihood of receiving a counterfeit is low.